 About the RSV

-Through the RSV Science Foundation, the Society supports citizen science, community outreach and scientific awards and prizes, recognising lifetime achievements and encouraging early career progression of Victorian scientists through a suite of special honours and prizes.
+Through the RSV Science Foundation, we support citizen science, community outreach and scientific awards and prizes, recognising lifetime achievements and encouraging early career progression of Victorian scientists through a suite of special honours and prizes.

 Through management of the Inspiring Victoria program, we help our partners across the state to bring science-themed talks and events to their local communities, connecting people of all ages with scientists and the specialised knowledge they can share, culminating in the annual celebration that is National Science Week in Victoria.

-We support science in southeastern Australia through publishing papers in our regional science journal, the Proceedings of the Royal Society of Victoria.
-Papers are peer-reviewed, accepted without charge and published in full colour, online, open access with CSIRO Publishing.
+We support science in the South-East of Australia through publishing papers in our regional science journal, the Proceedings of the Royal Society of Victoria.
+Papers are peer-reviewed, accepted without charge and published online through open access with CSIRO Publishing.